On the Lefschetz Principle for $\mathrm{GL}(n,\mathbb{C})$ and $\mathrm{GL}(m,\mathbb{Q}_p)$: Lefschetz principle for Dirac cohomology

 so that one is reduced to the case when there are no negative coordinates of $\lambda$.
 In such a case, one can easily prove that the lemma holds.
 The {\it only if} part can be proved similarly. \end{proof}

-\begin{remark} For {\bf all} finite dimensional representations $X = J(\lambda,-w_0\lambda)$ with nonzero Dirac cohomology, one can always `thicken' $X$ by, for instance, tensoring with a unitary character (see Lemma \ref{lem-speh} below), so that the thickened module $X'' = J(\lambda'',-w_0\lambda'')$ with the $i$-th coordinate $\lambda_i'' \geq 0$ for all $i$, satisfying the hypothesis of the above Lemma. \end{remark}
+\begin{remark} For {\bf all} finite-dimensional representations $X = J(\lambda,-w_0\lambda)$ with nonzero Dirac cohomology, one can always `thicken' $X$ by, for instance, tensoring with a unitary character (see Lemma \ref{lem-speh} below), so that the thickened module $X'' = J(\lambda'',-w_0\lambda'')$ with the $i$-th coordinate $\lambda_i'' \geq 0$ for all $i$, satisfying the hypothesis of the above Lemma. \end{remark}